Polish, Czech governments sign deal on contested mine | DW | 04.02.2022

 The prime ministers of Poland and the Czech Republic have reached an agreement to end a bitter battle over the Turow coal mine.

-The leaders of the Czech Republic and Poland have signed a deal to end a lengthy dispute over a lignite mine situated on the Polish side of the border between the two nations.
+The leaders of the Czech Republic and Poland have signed a deal to end a lengthy dispute over a lignite or brown coal mine situated on the Polish side of the border between the two nations.

 Morawiecki said the agreement means that Poland's Turow open-pit mine and the adjacent Turow power plant — which is fueled by the mine — will continue to operate without any hurdles.